Do you know the difference between contingency reserves and operating funds?

 Harrisonburg Property Management Resources

-Our Guide to Real Estate is a handy resource for everyone who wants to investigate real estate facts about Harrisonburg and surrounding areas.
-The Guide to Real Estate has facts about what has sold and what is on the market, as well as a couple of compelling facts that you might not be aware of.
-Also, our Guide features some elements of residing in Harrisonburg.
-Definitely, all of this is interesting for buyers and sellers, but property owners and tenants will also find these resources to be quite enlightening.
+Nesbitt Realty's Guide to Real Estate is a handy tool for anyone who hopes to learn more about Harrisonburg and surrounding areas.
+The Guide to Real Estate compiles facts regarding what has sold and what is on the market, as well as a couple of compelling facts that you might not know.
+Not to mention, our Guide spotlights many of the assets of residing in Harrisonburg.
+Of course, most of this is useful for purchasers and sellers, but rental investors and renters might also find these resources to be quite edifying.

-- Before you lease out your investment in Harrisonburg
+- Before you rent out your investment in Harrisonburg

 - Collections and evictions

 - Communications with the renter